vdorie/psi_demo/readme.md

 Illustrates running a private set intersection (PSI) protocol between two agencies using a third party as an intermediary.

+By default it runs a private set intersection cardinality algorithm, only revealing the size of the intersection.
+To reveal the actual elements, set `reveal_intersection` to `True` in both `agency_a.py` and `agency_b.py` on line 19.

 # Dependencies:

 [Docker Desktop](https://www.docker.com/products/docker-desktop/)